125 Years a Golfer's Gem, Shenny is Ready for the Next Generation

 Although Shenny already hosts 35,000-40,000 rounds of golf per year, head professional Todd Goodhue keeps trying to attract more golfers to the historic layout.
 The course recently introduced Family Tees, which are yellow discs denoting the teeing area and located along each fairway and abutting the rough.
 By shortening holes, they give newcomers to golf the opportunity to make birdies and pars as they learn the game.

-In conjunction with the 125th anniversary, the Groton Public Library on Newtown Rd. will dedicate one of the display cases in its lobby to Shennecossett, featuring historic artifacts, trophies, photos and other items that illustrate its remarkable history.
+In conjunction with the 125th anniversary, the Groton Public Library on Newtown Rd. has dedicated one of the display cases in its lobby to Shennecossett beginning on June 1, 2023, featuring historic artifacts, trophies, photos and other items that illustrate its remarkable history.
+You can view an interview with the course Manager, Eric Morrison here https://youtu.be/3cJKhzhj6Vc

 For more information, go to https://www.groton-ct.gov/departments/parksrec/shenny/index.php